 3. Mount Si, North Bend

-This hike gains over 3,000 feet of elevation over the 4 miles it takes to get to the summit of Mount Si.
-Even though it’s tough, this trail is very popular because it’s so close to Seattle.
+The trek to Mount Si is a tough but rewarding that gains over 3,000 feet of elevation in just the 4 miles (6.4 km) it takes to reach the summit.
+Even though it’s tough, this rocky trail is very popular because it’s so close to Seattle.
 Mount Si and its smaller companion, Little Si, are known as “Resolution Peaks” because of the massive influx of hikers who come here at the beginning of each year.

 The first quarter mile is steep, but it flattens out a bit to give you a break before the final push to the peak.
 Expect to climb a steep, rocky path with loose rocks, especially as you get near the summit, where you’ll enjoy amazing views of green-covered mountains in one direction and Seattle in the other.